pyhys/minimalmodbus/trunk/README.txt

     NEW_TEMPERATURE = 95
     instrument.write_register(24, NEW_TEMPERATURE, 1) # Registernumber, value, number of decimals for storage

-The full API for minimalmodbus is available on http://minimalmodbus.sourceforge.net/apiminimalmodbus.html, and the documentation in PDF format is found on http://minimalmodbus.sourceforge.net/minimalmodbus.pdf
+The full API for MinimalModbus is available on http://minimalmodbus.sourceforge.net/apiminimalmodbus.html, and the documentation in PDF format is found on http://minimalmodbus.sourceforge.net/minimalmodbus.pdf

 Subclassing